Skip to Content

 Despite decades of advancements in cancer prevention, diagnosis, and treatment, the persistent disparities affecting minority and underserved populations reveal a critical gap in health care equity.

-“Research has immense potential, but when it stays confined to academia, it loses its power to make a difference in people’s everyday lives,” Dr. Adams explains.
+“Research has immense potential, but when it stays confined to academia, it loses its power to make a difference in people’s everyday lives,” Adams explains.
 Her study aims to bridge this gap by leveraging data in actionable ways.

 Data-Driven Solutions with Community Collaboration

-In the first two years of the study, Dr. Adams and her team will integrate diverse data sources to create a comprehensive, population-based dataset that captures racial, socio-economic, and geographic differences.
+In the first two years of the study, Adams and her team will integrate diverse data sources to create a comprehensive, population-based dataset that captures racial, socio-economic, and geographic differences.
 This dataset will help identify disparities in survival outcomes for lung and colon cancer patients, focusing on factors such as targeted therapies and comorbidities.

 The team will also convene an advisory board of community leaders, organizations, and clinicians to pinpoint actionable, multi-level interventions.

 “By collaborating with the community, we ensure the data aligns with real-world experiences.
-This co-learning approach fosters meaningful change,” says Dr. Adams.
+This co-learning approach fosters meaningful change,” says Adams.

 A Systems-Level Approach

-Guided by the National Institute on Minority Health and Health Disparities (NIMHD) research framework, Dr. Adams’ multi-disciplinary team will address disparities through a systems-level lens.
-Long-standing community partnerships and unique data resources will support this effort.
+Guided by the National Institute on Minority Health and Health Disparities (NIMHD) research framework, Adams’ multi-disciplinary team will address disparities by getting a holistic understanding of the linkages, barriers and opportunities affecting communities.

-This is a unique opportunity to address a critical gap in understanding racial cancer disparities, particularly among younger cancer survivors,
+This is a unique opportunity to address a critical gap in understanding racial cancer disparities, particularly among younger cancer survivors.

 Dr. Swann Adams